Mainframe Real-time and Streaming Analytics

 Syncsort squares the mainframe analytics circle

 A better approach is to take advantage of software that automatically streams mainframe data to Hadoop or Spark in order to process it in real time.
-That’s exactly what Syncsort does, through their Big Iron to Big Data solutions like DMX-h, which provides a single interface for accessing and integrating all your enterprise data sources — batch and streaming — across Hadoop, Spark, Linux, Unix or Windows — on premise or in the cloud, and Ironstream, which allows you to analyze mainframe data via familiar tools like Splunk.
+That’s exactly what Syncsort does, through their Big Iron to Big Data solutions like Connect for Big Data, which provides a single interface for accessing and integrating all your enterprise data sources — batch and streaming — across Hadoop, Spark, Linux, Unix or Windows — on premise or in the cloud, and Ironstream, which allows you to analyze mainframe data via familiar tools like Splunk.

 In other words, Syncsort lets you square the circle.
 You can have your mainframe data and analyze it in real time, too.
 Gone are the days of having to wait for your mainframe data to offload into an analytics platform, or a clunky workflow that relies on hacks to try to allow to analyze mainframe data in real time, with imperfect results.